-As part of our on-going commitment to the safety and welfare of our pupils we use the following strategies to promote positive behaviour and to discourage bullying behaviour (this list is not exhaustive):
+As part of our on-going commitment to the safety and welfare of our pupils we use the following strategies to promote positive behaviour and to discourage bullying behaviour:

-- → PSHRE learning through the daily school curriculum
+- PSHE learning through the daily school curriculum

-- → Participation in Anti-bullying week activities
+- Participation in Anti-bullying week acitvities

-- ★ Cooperative group work.
+- Cooperative group work.

+- Involvement in Healthy Schools.

-- ★ Anti-Bullying week
+- Anti-Bullying week annually in November.

-- → PSHRE curriculum.
+- PSH /citizenship curriculum.

-- + Specific curriculum input on areas of concern such as online-bullying and internet safety.
+- Specific curriculum input on areas of concern such as Cyber-bullying and internet safety.

-- → Student Voice pupil questionnaires.
+- Student Voice pupil questionnaires.

-- → Parent groups Anti-bullying workshops.
+- Parent groups Anti-bullying workshops.

-- → Peer mentoring scheme.
+- Peer mentoring scheme.

+- Playground Buddying "playground Peacemakers".

+- Parent information booklet.

-- → Staff training and development for all staff.
+- Staff training and development for all staff.

-- ★ Counselling support.
+- Counselling support.